Trevellp/Trevellp.github.io/essays/UseofAI.md

 ### Quality Assurance
 I used AI to troubleshoot code issues like:
  *"Why is this code throwing a TypeError?"*
-ChatGPT identified potential errors, saving me debugging time.
+ChatGPT identified potential errors,saving me debugging time.

 ### Other Uses in ICS 314
 For time management, I used AI to summarize ideas or other prompts to save me time.